EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 Do the eye movements (or taps): While thinking about the memory, you follow the therapist's fingers moving back and forth across your vision, or they might tap your hands or shoulders.
 This back-and-forth motion is called Bilateral Stimulation.

-Think of it like this: Before EMDR: The memory is like a loud, scary movie scene that keeps repeating in your head.
+Before EMDR: The memory is like a loud, scary movie scene that keeps repeating in your head.

 After EMDR: The memory is still there, but it's like a regular movie scene now – you can remember it without feeling overwhelmed by fear or sadness.